RivYash/C-Tutorials/README.md

 # C-Tutorials
-includes all the programs which has beed practiced by me in college
+includes all the programs which has been practiced by me in college